MicrosoftDocs/fabric-docs/docs/get-started/fabric-settings.md

 | Developer settings||

-## Resources and extensions
+## Resources and extensions settings

-Short description of resources and extensions.
+Short description of resources and extensions settings.

 | Link| Description|
 |:-----------|:--------------|